If you love the beach, be sure to stop by Daytona Beach and other surrounding beaches. There is so much to do.

 Our first stop was to see the Ponce de Leon Lighthouse.
 We didn’t go to the top (203 steps) and just decided to sit back and look at Florida’s tallest lighthouse.
 The sky was crystal clear that day and what a beautiful site the lighthouse is.

 By this time, it was almost 4 pm and we knew we had to be at Aunt Catfish at that time or we would never get a table.
 If you are in the Port Orange area of Florida and love seafood, you must stop by this iconic restaurant.
-Its family owned and been there for so many years and the food is indescribably good.
+It’s family-owned and has been there for so many years and the food is indescribably good.
 The only restaurant where hubby and I have had some of the best cheese grits and baked beans you will ever put in your mouth.
 And that is just on the hot bar.
 The menu is just loaded with all kinds of fish and shrimp.
 The views from your table are breathtaking of the water and boats.
 But I must warn you.
 You will get addicted to their famous cinnamon rolls that come with every meal.
 Try to get there before 4 pm and make it an early dinner evening or you will be waiting outside for more than an hour if you come late.

 After our scrumptious meal, we needed to walk off some of that food, so we decided to take a stroll at some of the local fish piers.
 There are some really nice places to stop and watch all the fishing boats come in and enjoy the ocean.
 I loved all the canons they had here from the 1800s.